 If you incur business expenses in the course of your work you will need to record these.
 Expenses can help to reduce your tax bill (see how) and may reduce your VAT liability.
 You can also record a recurring expense which saves you the time of inputting the same expense repeatedly.
 We have provided a detailed break down of what expenses you can claim and how they are recorded in your Crunch Account.

 You may wish to use our Snap phone app that allows you to add expenses on the go by taking photos of your receipts.
-To find out more and activate Snap navigate to the ‘Your Crunch’ tab then ‘Crunch Connect’ and follow the instructions.
+To find out more and activate Snap navigate to the ‘Your Crunch’ tab then ‘Subscription’ and follow the instructions.

 As a director you can pay yourself from your company via a salary and/or dividend payment.
 You will always need to record any monetary withdrawals made to you personally from your company’s bank account/s.